k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 * Manage the TDM process as one transaction.
 * Perform [error handling and gather statistics](12_tdm_error_handling_and_statistics.md).

-The **TDMOrchestrator.flow** should be created from the Logical Unit's Broadway folder and is built for each Logical Unit in the TDM project.
+The **TDMOrchestrator.flow** should be created from the Logical Unit's Broadway folder; it is built for each Logical Unit in the TDM project.
 [Deploy the Logical Unit](/articles/16_deploy_fabric/01_deploy_Fabric_project.md) to the debug server and then create the Orchestrator flow using a template as shown in the figure below:

 ![image](images/11_tdm_impl_02.PNG)